What is Decision Support?

 Most operational or business decisions are a matter of balancing three dimensions:

-Our Decision Support Solutions typically include a model of the relationships and behaviours of the system, supporting a wide variety of decisions.
+Our Decision Support Systems typically include a model of the relationships and behaviours of the system, supporting a wide variety of decisions.
 These models support exploration of different balances between Operations (rules and constraints), Capital (assets) and Outputs (production, quality and reliability).
 The system behaviour is seen with greater clarity and the risk of decisions is reduced.

-Component features of a Decision Support Solution
+Component features of a Decision Support System

 Simulation models are far superior to the type of static calculations based on system averages.
 That’s because a model can simulate how sub-systems interact and influence each other.
 For instance, a ripple effect from an event in one sub-system can be traced through the system in order to see how other sub-systems respond.